- The dishwasher leaves a white residue on dishes and cutlery

-- Poor cleaning results
+- Poor cleaning results in dishwasher

 - integrated dishwasher